This page was generated from webservices.ipynb. Interactive online version:

 oids = hr.oids_bygeom(basin_geom, geo_crs=4326, sql_clause="AREASQKM > 0.5") catchments = geoutils.json2geodf(hr.get_features(oids))

 We can also submit a query based on IDs of any valid field in the database.
 If the measure property is desired you can pass

 get_features class method:

-Next, let’s get wetlands using the National Wetlands Inventory WMS service.
+Next, let’s get DEM using the 3D Elevation Program WMS service.
 First we need to connect to the service using

 Then we can get the data using the

 getmap_bybox function.
 Note that this function only accepts a bounding box, so we need to pass a bounding box and mask the returned data later on using

 bbox = basin_geom.bounds r_dict = wms.getmap_bybox( bbox, 100, box_crs=4326, ) dem = geoutils.gtiff2xarray(r_dict, bbox, 4326)